shahharsh176/Shortest-Path-Finder/README.md

 # Shortest-Path-Finder

 This is the Application for calculating the shortest path for particular source and multiple destinations in the city using Dijkstra’s shortest path algorithm.
+This project was in the course "Data Structures and Algorithms".

 There is a 13 node Graph. ( Find the "Graph.png" )